The Hurricane Rainband and Intensity Change Experiment: Experimental design

 Three P-3 Orion aircraft were deployed during 13 flights into Hurricanes Katrina, Rita, and Ophelia.
 Two of the WP-3D aircraft were owned and operated by NOAA and were named N42 and N43.
 The P-3 N42 was equipped with a fore and aft fixed flat-plate antenna which served as a dual-beam Doppler weather radar.
 The P-3, N43 was equipped with one single-parabolic antenna which was able to operate as a dual-Doppler radar by alternating scanning direction (once again between fore and aft).
 These NOAA aircraft were able to attain 1.5 km horizontal resolution.
 The third P-3, NRL, was equipped with an ELDORA (Electra Doppler radar) and was the first ELDORA used in the imaging of tropical cyclones.
 In addition to the radars, each aircraft was equipped with a large quantity of dropsondes to be deployed every 5–10 minutes (about 30–65 km on flight path).
 During Hurricane Katrina, 302 dropsondes were deployed, during Ophelia 462, and Rita 503.
 A detailed description of dropsonde specifications can be found in Hock and Franklin 1999.
 The aircraft transmitted all of the information collected by these instruments to the RAINEX operations center (ROC) at RSMAS during flight in order for the ground team to forecast the development of the tropical cyclone while flight crews were in the air and afterward.

 Equipment

 The experiment entailed a high-resolution numerical model of the internal structure of the vortex and collection of data by three P3 Orion aircraft equipped with dual beam Electra Doppler weather radar and intensive dropsonde coverage.
 These aircraft were based at the National Oceanic and Atmospheric Administration (NOAA) Aircraft Operations Center (AOC) at MacDill Air Force Base in Tampa, Florida.
-All flights were controlled from the RAINEX operations center (ROC) at the Rosenstiel School of Marine and Atmospheric Science (RSMAS) at the University of Miami (UM).
+All flights were controlled from the RAINEX operations center (ROC) at the Rosenstiel School of Marine, Atmospheric, and Earth Science (RSMAS) at the University of Miami.
 Postanalysis was to include high-resolution model simulations of the data collected in flight at the RSMAS atmosphere-wave-ocean modeling system.